-Tuolumne River Trail is a 3.4 mile out and back trail located near Yosemite National Park, CA that features a river and is good for all skill levels.
+Tuolumne River Trail is a 3.4 mile out and back trail located near Yosemite National Park, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and birding and is accessible from May until October.

 Enjoy a relaxing break to the sounds of the Tuolumne River after this short hike through the meadow.
 The hike is short but sweet, and offers a great view of Tuolumne Meadows, especially during spring when the snow has melted and the wild flowers are out on full force.
 You will start by walking through the meadow, between Pothole Dome and the Tuolumne River, before reaching a few cascades of the Tuolumne River where you can sit in the shade, soak your feet, and have a snack.
 You can continue further down the cascades and through another meadow or loop back with an optional climb up to Pothole Dome for some great views before heading back to the trailhead.

 Came off Lembert Dome and wandered through the meadow to loop back to my car.
 Very pretty!
 Was there before 9am and it felt like I had Yosemite to myself.

 I seem to do this little hike every time I go to Tuolumne with my family.
 The walk is pretty short and very flat, and you end at a number of waterfalls after walking through a meadow.
 There are a number of great places to sit and have a snack, dip your feet, or climb around on the nearby rocks.

 Great for families, especially with little kids who like water or climbing on rocks.